 The measurements of the laser altimeter data may be affected by the tree canopy or other reflectors.
-Thus, the distance between the helicopter containing the radiometric system or the bird containing the electromagnetic and magnetic systems and the ground level is often not correctly measured resulting in laser altitudes which are too low.
+Thus, the distance between the bird containing the electromagnetic and magnetic systems and the ground level is often not correctly measured resulting in laser altitudes which are too low.

 The affected laser altitudes (h_l) are corrected with the help of a combination of several checks and filter techniques (Table 12).
 The first step is to reduce the effect of strong gradients in the laser altitudes due to rapid changes in bird or topographic elevation.
-A base line derived by applying a lowpass filter to the laser altitude data is subtracted from the laser altitude data to calculate reduced laser altitude values (Δh l).
-Remaining outliers are removed by applying a very short non-linear filter.
+A base line derived by applying a low-pass filter to the laser altitude data is subtracted from the laser altitude data to calculate reduced laser altitude values (Δh l).
+Remaining outliers are removed by applying a very short non-linear filfilter.
 In order to identify and eliminate those segments where trees or other obstacles exist, two procedures are applied to the reduced laser altitude data: